Factual/braze-engine-integration-android/README.md

 # Installation

-The project artifacts are avaliable from Factual's bintray Maven repository.
+The project artifacts are available from Factual's bintray Maven repository.

 ```
 // repository for the Factual artifacts